-Drivers are faced with a number of impediments to their visibility while on the road.
-Pouring rain, fog, snow, even bright sunshine, and poor street lighting are just a small number of challenges we’re faced with while trying to safely steer our cars through the streets.
+Drivers are faced with a number of hindrances to their visibility while on the road.
+Pouring rain, dense fog, snow, bright sunshine or poor street lighting are just a number of challenges you might face while driving.

-- If you find condensation in your car before setting off, try to reduce it by turning on your windscreen defroster (if you have one) or your windscreen heater and make sure the heat is directed straight at your screen to be most effective.
-If this doesn’t work, check there’s nothing damp in your car – if there is, remove it.
+Turn on your windscreen defroster or heater before setting off and make sure the heat is directed straight at your screen.
+If this doesn’t work, have a look if there’s something damp in your car causing the humidity – if there is, get rid of it.

-And if you want to be extra safe on the road it’s sensible to carry an emergency kit which should contain:
+And for the teacher’s pets out there – if you want to be extra safe on the road, it’s sensible to carry an emergency kit containing:

-- An emergency triangle in case you need to stop on the road – the triangle alerts other drivers that you have stopped and prevents collisions
+- An emergency triangle in case you need to stop on the road – this alerts other drivers that you’ve stopped and prevents collisions

 - A flashlight and spare batteries

 Never underestimate the risks of poor visibility.
 It’s not only dangerous, but also illegal to drive with impeded visibility.
 Luckily with these tips, you’re good to go!